J1u2a3n9/Fifth-Practice-IS/README.md

 * You will be allowed to play again and points will be added automatically in case you play more than one game.

+* The program generates a txt file in which it shows the times in which each action is executed regardless of whether it is from the program or a human.

 ## MIN MAX ALGORITHM